-The RULER curriculum is the resource we are piloting to teach PK-5th grade students social and emotional skills.
+The RULER curriculum is the resource we are piloting to teach Kindergarten through 5th grade students social and emotional skills.

-Why is the district piloting the RULER Curriculum in grades PK-5?
+Why is the district piloting the RULER program as a social-emotional learning curriculum?

+The RULER curriculum provides lessons related to how we can: Recognize, Understand, Label, Express, and Regulate emotions.
+The curriculum also focuses on building classroom community and promoting constructive conflict resolution skills.
 The pilot is meant to evaluate the use of the RULER curriculum to assist in the development of student’s skills in the areas of self-awareness, social awareness, self-management skills, relationship skills, and responsible decision-making.
-The development of these skills correlates with the Michigan Department of Education’s competencies for social-emotional learning.
+The development of these skills correlates with the district’s SOAR IV goals and the Michigan Department of Education’s competencies for social-emotional learning.

 The desired outcome is to teach students social-emotional skills to succeed socially in the classroom, manage/understand their emotions to best access instruction, and apply these skills in their daily lives.